rthelionheart24/eecs587_term-project/README.md

 ![Alt text](batched-model.png)
 *Figure 3: Batched generalized model of quantum circuit*

-Our first goal would be to perform batched quantum experiments on GPU, where the batch could contains quantum circuits of different number of gates.
-Then, for each shot, we would like it to run through their respective quantum circuits and perform shot-branching for states so that we can obtain a final result in the form of a historgram of the frequencies of different possible states.
+Our first goal would be to perform batched quantum experiments on GPU as shown by figure 3, where the batch could contain quantum circuits of different number of gates.
+Then, for each shot, we would like it to run through their respective quantum circuits and perform shot-branching for states to obtain a final result in the form of a historgram of the frequencies of different possible states.

 However, it is challenging to design a batched quantum simulation that can efficiently handle different quantum circuits.
 First, different number of quantum operations will result in some circuit finishing later than others, thereby contributing negatively to GPU's efficiency.
 Furthermore, besides the definite quantum operators that are known before the simulation, there are also quantum operators that are determined during the simulation.
-For example, the measurement operator is determined by the measurement result of the previous quantum operator, and operators that causes random changes to the value is also present to model sent noise inside the quantum system.
+For example, the measurement operator is determined by the measurement result of the previous quantum operator, and operators that causes random changes to the value is also present to model inherent noise inside the quantum system.
 Therefore, it is challenging to design a batched quantum simulation that can handle quantum operators that are determined in runtime.

 Another challenge is how to implement shot-branching.
 Shot-branching is a technique that allows the state to branch into multiple states, each of which is a copy of the original state, when a non-deterministic operator such as measurement or noise operator is encountered.
 This is useful for simulating quantum systems that are entangled with each other.
 However, it is challenging to implement shot-branching in a batched quantum simulation because the number of states can vary for each quantum circuit in the batched task depending on how many non-deterministic operations have been executed at a given moment.
 This is the main challenge of this project.